single-spa/single-spa/docs/parcels.md

 ```

 ### Unmount
-This lifecycle function will be called whenever the parcel is mounted, and either A) `unmount()` is called
+This lifecycle function will be called whenever the parcel is mounted and one of the following cases is true:
+- `unmount()` is called
-or B) the parent parcel or application is unmounted.
-When called, this function should clean up all DOM elements,
+- The parent parcel or application is unmounted
+When called, this function should clean up all DOM elements, DOM event listeners, leaked memory, globals,
-DOM event listeners, leaked memory, globals, observable subscriptions, etc. that were created at any point when the parcel was mounted.
+observable subscriptions, etc. that were created at any point when the parcel was mounted.

 ```js
 function unmount(props) {